Coder-Python/real-estate-price-prediction/README.md

 A dedicated requirements.txt and a Dockerfile was created to be able to build/deploy the API on render, they are available in the /deployment folder.

-This part with Docker and render was quite challenging, and after many trial and error and thus so much time wasted, among other things I realized that sklearn was needed for xgboost to work, so sklearn was added to the deployment/requirements.txt file.
+This part with Docker and render was quite challenging, and after many trial and error and thus so much time wasted, among other things I realized that Scikit-learn was needed for xgboost to work, so it was added to the deployment/requirements.txt file.

 ---